shibjyoti555/Quadcopter/README.md

 ## Usage and Licensing

-**This project licensed under GNU GPL 3.0**
+**This project licensed under GNU GPL-3.0**

-You may use it, copy it, modify it, republish it, but you need to keep it open and published verbatim under GNU GPL 3.0
+You may use it, copy it, modify it, republish it, but you need to keep it open and published verbatim under GNU GPL-3.0

 ## How it Started